alexis4441/Project4Group2/README.md

 important tool in finding these solutions.

 ## Dataset Description:
-The Pet Adoption Dataset provides a comprehensive look into various factors that can influence the likelihood of a pet being adopted from a shelter.
-This dataset includes detailed information about pets available for adoption, covering various characteristics and attributes.
+The Pet Adoption Dataset offers a thorough examination of the several variables that may affect a pet's chances of getting adopted from a shelter.
+This dataset contains comprehensive data on pets that are up for adoption, encompassing a range of traits and qualities.

 ## Questions:
 1. How can we predict the adoption likelihood using Machine Learning?
     - We will create an analysis of existing data to make a classification.